nickmhankins/my-dev-vm/readme.md

 After Make exports your new or updated box, you will need to `vagrant destroy` your current box, then `vagrant up` again.

 ### Assumptions:
+The Vagrantfile will copy a few file from the host to the guest machine, it assumes you have the following:
-* You have a .gitconfig in your home directory
+* A .gitconfig and .gitignore_global in your home directory
+* Anything in your .ssh directory will be copied to the guest - you should at minimum have a public and private keypair.

-* You have a public and private keypair (id_rsa, id_rsa.pub) in your home/.ssh directory You may need to edit the Vagrantfile to reflect your setup, such as your private key name, etc.
+You may need to edit the Vagrantfile to reflect your setup.

 ### SSH Key steps in the Vagrantfile
 The Vagrantfile uses the SSH keypair from my host and simultaneously invalidates the public Vagrant key using the following steps: